Sravya-Sree/Sravya-Sree/README.md

 - 🌏 In my free time, you’ll find me exploring CTFs, reading good books and documentation
 - 🎨 Outside tech, I'm into digital art and minimalist design.
 - 🏸 I play badminton and chess
-- I can debug better with a cup of chai ☕ and some lo-fi beats 🎧.
+- ☕ I can debug better with a cup of coffee and some lo-fi beats 🎧.

 ---